Canoe vs Kayak: Which Should You Choose for Your Next Adventure?

 - You plan to paddle varied conditions

-Even non-swimmers can safely enjoy kayaking with proper safety measures and equipment, though canoes generally feel less intimidating initially.
+Even non-swimmers can enjoy either craft with proper safety equipment and instruction, though canoes generally feel less intimidating initially.

 Intermediate Paddlers